 In 1852, a year after she died, Percy’s heart was found in Mary’s desk.
 It was wrapped in the pages of one of his last poems, Adonais – a tribute to John Keats.

-Interesting aside — when Rolling Stones musician Brian Jones died in 1969 by drowning in his own swimming pool, it was the poem Adonais that Mick Jagger chose to read at his memorial service.
+This brings me to an interesting aside.
+When Rolling Stones musician Brian Jones died in 1969 by drowning in a swimming pool, it was the poem Adonais that Mick Jagger chose to read at his memorial service.

 Another interesting aside: Brian Jones died of drowning.
 Harriet Shelley died of drowning.
 Percy Shelley died of drowning.
 Harriet died in a lake in Hyde Park.
 Brian Jones’ Memorial Service was held in Hyde Park.